Types of Splunk licenses

 Enterprise trial license

 When you download Splunk for the first time, you are asked to register.
 Your registration authorizes you to receive an Enterprise trial license, which allows a maximum indexing volume of 500 MB/day.
-The Enterprise trial license expires 60 days from download.
+The Enterprise trial license expires 60 days after you start using Splunk.
 If you are running with a Enterprise trial license and your license expires, Splunk requires you to switch to a Splunk Free license.

 Once you have installed Splunk, you can choose to run Splunk with the Enterprise trial license until it expires, purchase an Enterprise license, or switch to the Free license, which is included.